percwg/perc-wg/draft-jones-perc-dtls-tunnel/draft-jones-perc-dtls-tunnel.md

 handling of the messages and certificates is exactly the same as normal DTLS-SRTP procedures between endpoints.

-The key distributor **MUST** send a DTLS Finished message to the endpoint at the point the DTLS handshake completes using the Tunnel + Media Keys message.
-The Media Keys includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.
+The key distributor **MUST** send a "MediaKeys" message to the media distributor as soon as the HBH encryption key is computed and before it sends a DTLS Finished message to the endpoint.
+The MediaKeys message includes the selected cipher (i.e. protection profile), MKI [@!RFC3711] value (if any), SRTP master keys, and SRTP master salt values.

 The key distributor **MUST** select a cipher that is supported by both the endpoint and the media distributor to ensure proper HBH operations.